 Buduma are fiercely ethnocentric, placing a high value on preserving their distinct culture.
 Thus, they believe strongly in marrying within their own people group.
 Some Buduma men may intermarry with neighboring Kanembu women, but the men never take their wives back to their island homes.
 A Buduma woman will never marry a "mainland" man.

-The Buduma are mostly traditional ethnic in their religion.
+The Buduma are largely Muslim.
 They also believe in the god Kumani, founder of the world, and put faith in priests who they believe will appease the spirits.